Top of page

 • Suggested talking points include:

-• I’m going to do my best to assist you.
+• “I’m going to do my best to assist you.”

-• University protocol also requires that our campus police verify your credentials.
+• “University protocol also requires that Wake Forest University Police verify your credentials.”

-• I am happy to escort you to a place where you can wait for Wake Forest Police.
+• “I am happy to escort you to a place where you can wait for Wake Forest University Police.”

 • For all other requests for information via phone or in writing, immediately contact the WFU Police Department (336-758-5991) or call 336-758-CARE.
 Do not provide any information via phone or in writing.

-The WFU Police Department, in consultation with the University’s Legal Department, is responsible for reviewing any legal papers provided by any external law enforcement agencies and following the appropriate steps to engage with the official.
+The WFU Police Department, in consultation with the University’s Legal Department, is responsible for reviewing any legal documents provided by any external law enforcement agencies and following the appropriate steps to engage with the official.

 Archives